An easy recipe for lightened up cheesecake bars using light cream cheese, yogurt, egg whites, and a swirl of raspberry jam.

 Those gorgeous swirls between the creamy cheesecake are brought to you by raspberry jam.
 I used a natural raspberry jam I picked up at the farmer’s market, but feel free to use any kind of jam and any flavor.
 I have a feeling peach or apricot jam would be fabulous.
 You’ll need a scant 1/4 cup of jam total.

-An easy and delicious recipe for lightened up cheesecake bars using light cream cheese, yogurt, egg whites, and a touch of raspberry jam.
+An easy and delicious recipe for lightened up cheesecake bars using light cream cheese, yogurt, egg whites, and a swirl of raspberry jam.

 - 3/4 cup (85g) graham cracker crumbs (about 5–6 full sheets graham crackers)

-- 2 Tablespoons (30g) unsalted or salted butter, melted (or melted coconut oil)
+- 2 Tablespoons (28g) unsalted butter, melted (or melted coconut oil)

-- 8 ounces brick-style light cream cheese, softened to room temperature (do not use fat free)
+- 8 ounces (226g) light brick cream cheese, softened to room temperature (do not use fat free)

 - 2 large egg whites